How Seller Concessions Work

 Seller Concessions In A Seller’s Market Vs. A Buyer’s Market

 In a seller’s market there are more buyers than there are homes for sale, which gives the seller the upper hand.
-Because their home may be in high demand, they’ll most likely get numerous offers.
-Chances are they’ll take the offer that provides the most money with the least amount of strings attached.
+Because their home may be in high demand, they’ll most likely get numerous home offers.
+Chances are they’ll take the offer that provides the most money with the lowest number of strings attached.
 If it’s a seller’s market, it may be more difficult to get the seller to pay concessions.

 On the other hand, the seller may be more motivated to pay concessions if it’s a buyer’s market.
 That’s because in a buyer’s market there are more homes for sale than there are buyers, and sellers may have a more difficult time selling their home.
 Competition among sellers may be high, so offering to pay concessions gives them an edge by sweetening the deal and attracting more buyers.